-- Bread: Plain bread—that is, without any nuts, raisins, or spices—is fine as an occasional snack in small amounts, but don’t overdo it.
+- Bread: Plain baked bread—that is, without any nuts, raisins, or spices—is fine as an occasional snack in small amounts, but don’t overdo it.
 Dogs don’t derive any nutritional benefit from bread and, like in humans, too much can pack on the pounds.
 Avoid bread with artificial sweeteners or lots of salt, and never feed your dog raw (unbaked) bread dough.
 (See “raw yeast dough” under “Foods That Dogs Can’t Eat” below).

 - Carrots and celery: While you’re preparing the stuffing, slip your furry friend some spare carrots and celery, which are low in calories and full of nutrients and vitamins.
 Cut into bite-sized pieces to make them easier to digest.

 - Cheese: Unless your pooch is lactose-intolerant (which is very rare), cheese is good choice for an occasional treat, but avoid high- or full-fat varieties.
 Low- or non-fat cottage cheese is a great option.